 The National Coalition Against Domestic Violence estimates that 20 people are abused by a domestic partner every minute in the United States.
 Just because domestic violence is prevalent doesn’t mean that it’s OK.

-We spoke with Rachel Goldsmith, the AVP of Domestic Violence Shelters at Safe Horizon, a victim assistance organization based in New York City, to learn about some of the signs that might suggest someone you know is in an abusive relationship.
+Rachel Goldsmith, former AVP of Domestic Violence Shelters at Safe Horizon, spoke with the publication Little Things in 2018 about some of the signs that might suggest someone you know is in an abusive relationship.

 1. Her Partner Doesn’t Like It When She Spends Time With You

 5. You’re Uncomfortable With Her Partner

 7. He Often Uses Rough Language With Her

 8. She Puts His Needs Before Her Own

 9. Her Partner Has A History Of This Kind Of Behavior

 10. She’s Clearly Afraid To Admit There’s A Problem

 If you or anyone you know would like to speak to someone regarding rape or sexual assault, call our 24-hour anonymous hotline at 212-227-3000.